In this page

 Passing objects from scripts to templates

-The recipe is simple: all so-called "binding variables" created in Groovy will be automatically available in the templates.
+The rule is simple: all so-called "binding variables" created in Groovy will be automatically available in the PDF templates.

 What is a binding variable?
-When it is not defined, it is in the binding, thus it will be available in templates, too.
+When a variable is not defined in the script, it is in the binding.

-- Implement your logic in lightweight Groovy classes.
+- Implement your logic in a lightweight Groovy class.

 Scripting good practices